 Introduction.
 This video introduces data modelling.
 Data modelling is fundamental to creating a business level data architecture.
 Duration: 8 minutes.
 See also, ‘Summary of the video content’, below.
 Summary of the video content.
 The video is based on a scenario concerning insurance policies and the customers who buy them.
 The business view is of course highly simplified; we are trying to explain data modelling, not the business of insurance.
 Two classes are identified, Customer … [Read more...] about Video – ‘Basics of data modelling – Part 1’

-We have released the first online training course in a series for business analysts who wish to self study for recognised qualifications.
+We have released two online training course in a series for business analysts who wish to self study for recognised qualifications.
 The series is called, Guide to Success.
-The course is called Introduction to Business Process Modelling.
-It supports the syllabus for the BCS Certificate in Modelling Business Processes.
-Watch the video to learn more. … [Read more...] about Online training for business analysts – Video overview
+The courses published so far are: Introduction to Modelling Business Processes.
+This supports syllabi 3.3 and 5.0 for the BCS Certificate in Modelling Business Processes.
+Introduction to Business Change.
+This supports the syllabus for the BCS Foundation Certificate in Business Change.
+This video concerns the … [Read more...] about Online training for business analysts – Video overview

 Business agility is not an option Business agility is, among other things, the ability to change rapidly and safely in response to, or in anticipation of, relevant changes in the external environment.
 For every organisation, business agility is not an option.
 Here is a list of some of the ways in which the best business analysts and business architects can provide real value by supporting their organisation’s capability to achieve business agility.
 Ensure that all business and IS/IT … [Read more...] about How business analysts can help achieve business agility